jc141x/jc141-bash/setup/en/debian.md

 #### Switch to the Rolling/Sid repo for an optimal and up to date experience.

 Note: You cannot switch to the Debian Sid repo as shown below on regular Mint since it is not based on Debian.
-However the LMDE version is based on Debian.

 #### ONLY FOR DEBIAN STABLE OR TESTING DO NOT USE IT ON KALI OR OTHER MODIFIED DEBIAN BASED DISTRO
 ```sh